Made in England (Elton John album): Background

 On "Belfast," the song originally ended simply with John singing the last line, "Belfast."
 In an interview with fan magazine East End Lights some time later, arranger Paul Buckmaster (in his first project with John since 1978's A Single Man) said he thought the song needed a more uplifting end, and added the outro, making it sound as if it were being played in an Irish pub somewhere up the road.
 John reportedly was initially wary of the idea, but Buckmaster said he changed his mind upon hearing it and approved the new coda for the final version.
 George Martin, who owned AIR Studios London where the album was recorded, wrote the horn and string arrangement on "Latitude."
-John and Guy Babylon are credited as arrangers on "Man," which also includes organ by Squeeze and Mike + The Mechanics frontman Paul Carrack.
+John and Guy Babylon are credited as arrangers on "Man," which also included organ by Paul Carrack.